-In the diagram below, the undotted lines shows how different components are connected to manage Windows, macOS, and Linux endpoints using FortiClient EMS.
-The dotted lines represent how components are used to manage Chromebook endpoints with FortiClient EMS.
+In the diagram, the undotted lines show how different components connect to manage Windows, macOS, and Linux endpoints using FortiClient EMS.
+The dotted lines represent how you use components to manage Chromebook endpoints with FortiClient EMS.

 FortiClient EMS allows you to: